-While a bankruptcy can help you get rid of your debt in general, you may want to recommit to the terms of your mortgage if you can afford to pay it and you want to keep the home.
-The promise to repay a mortgage after bankruptcy is known as reaffirming your mortgage debt, and whether you have want to take this step depends on your circumstances and the type of bankruptcy you file.
+While bankruptcy can help you get rid of your debt in general, you may want to recommit to the terms of your mortgage if you can afford to pay it and you want to keep the home.
+The promise to repay a mortgage after bankruptcy is known as reaffirming the debt.
+Whether you want to take this step depends on your circumstances and the type of bankruptcy you file.

 WHY REAFFIRM YOUR MORTGAGE DEBT

 If you are current on your loan payment and able to make future payments, reaffirming informs the lender that you intend to pay the mortgage.
 This allows you keep your home during bankruptcy as long as you abide by the terms of the reaffirmation agreement and make payments.
-When you reaffirm your debt this debt will report on your credit report and start rebuilding your credit right away.
+When you reaffirm your debt this payment will be reported on your credit report and help rebuild your credit.

 Each situation is unique and differs based on your payment history and your ability to pay in the future.
-If you are able to keep your mortgage debt, reaffirming may help ensure that the mortgage company will report your payments to the credit reporting agencies.
+If you are able to make your mortgage payment, reaffirming may help ensure the mortgage company reports your payments to the credit reporting agencies.

 If you are struggling financially bankruptcy may be your best option.
-Call today for your free consultation to discuss your individual situation.
+Contact Keegan & Company Attorneys to schedule a free consultation to discuss your unique situation with an experienced attorney.